 It’s a reality check.

-We tolerate disrespect.
+We accept disrespect.

-But now we’re finally stopping to ask:
+But lately, more of us are stopping to ask:

 But instead of feeling whole, I felt miserable.